 - Incentive for on-time payments: If you make your first five monthly payments on time, Capital One will increase your credit line.This may help increase your credit score, because you’ll be using less of your credit line (assuming you don’t run up the balance higher).

 - Annual fee: The Capital One QuicksilverOne card comes with a $39 annual fee.
 That’s not much, but cash-back rewards cards often don’t have a fee.
 Rewards cards with no annual fee usually require good or excellent credit, so consider working on your credit so you can qualify for a rewards card without the yearly charge.

-- High interest rate on purchases, transfers, and cash advances: The Capital One QuicksilverOne charges a very high rate of 26.99% APR compared to other cards.
+- High interest rate on purchases, transfers, and cash advances: The Capital One QuicksilverOne charges a variable APR of 26.99%—very high compared to other cards.